mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 "You almost killed me," he protested.
 "Can we talk about _that_ for a second?"

-"If I wanted to kill you, I would have done that with the first stroke," she said.
+"If I wanted to kill you, I would have done it much quicker," she said.
 Her voice was so sober that he wasn't sure he was speaking to the same person.
 "It was cathartic just to watch you fear for your life."

 She turned away from him and began walking back the way they came, ambling to Casra's old home.